 - NGOs appointed by the Government, according to representation criteria.
 Since 2020, the General Secretariat of the Government accepted a cooperation with a coalition of civil society organisations that organised together an election process in order select the NGOs representatives for the Council.

-In a nutshell the general distribution of responsabilities is the following:
+In a nutshell the general distribution of responsibilities is the following:

-- the Ministry of Culture is the main central authority responsible for the development of the national policies in the field of culture, including all policies and programs targeting youth and/or in the benefit of youth.
+- the Ministry of Culture is the main central authority responsible for the development of the national policies in the field of culture, including all policies and programs targeting youth and/or in the benefit of youth (excepting the ones of the Student Cultural Centres).
 It also has a coordination role over the county offices implementing cultural policies at local level and a large number of state museums, theatres and musical performance institutions: operas, operetta, philharmonics etc. The Ministry of Culture is, in the same time, the monitoring authority over the implementation of policies at national, county and local level;

-- the Ministry of Youth and Sports is the main central authority responsible for the development of the national policies in the field of youth and sports, including programmes and projects for young people access to culture.
+- the Ministry of Family, Youth and Equal Opportunities is the main central authority responsible for the development of the national policies in the field of youth, including programmes and projects for young people access to culture.
 It also has a coordination role over the county offices implementing youth policies at local level and a monitoring role over the implementation of policies at national, county and local level;

-- the County Offices for Youth and Sport are implementing the Ministry of Youth and Sports policies at county level;
+- the County Offices for Family and Youth are implementing the Ministry of Family, Youth and Equal Opportunities policies at county level;

 - the 16 Students Cultural Centres are organised in 15 university cities to carry out cultural projects for students.

-- it organises and carries out shows and music concerts (choral, chamber, contemporary, symphonic, instrumental, pop, jazz), apart from folkloric concerts in collaboration or with other entities;
+- organising and carrying out shows and music concerts (choral, chamber, contemporary, symphonic, instrumental, pop, jazz, folkloric concerts);

-- it promotes Romanian and universal choral, classical and contemporary music, authentic Romanian folklore, classical and contemporary Romanian and universal music, Romanian and universal contemporary music, Romanian and international pop music, jazz music (blues, traditional jazz)
+- promoting Romanian and universal choral, classical and contemporary music, authentic Romanian folklore, classical and contemporary Romanian and universal music, Romanian and universal contemporary music, Romanian and international pop music, jazz music (blues, traditional jazz)

-- it organises three artistic groups: the “Preludiu” chamber choir; the “Cununa Carpaților” folk ensemble; the “Archaeus” contemporary music ensemble.
+- organising three artistic groups: the "Preludiu” chamber choir; the "Cununa Carpatilor” folk ensemble; the "Archaeus” contemporary music ensemble.

 There are two mechanisms of cross-sectorial cooperation between Ministries, Departments and other institutions involved in defining top-level policies and measures on creativity and culture for young people: